My home is my castle

 Australians want to stay at home

 In 2017, researchers from Australian National University polled over 2,500 Australians and found homeownership remains a national aspiration.

 To what extent do you believe that owning your own home is part of the Australian way of life?

 This has not changed in three years.
 According to the Confidence in Retirement Survey, conducted by Household Capital and Your Life Choices in December 2020, homeownership and retaining the family home remain important to older Australians.

 The majority of Australian retirees own their own homes at retirement; despite government incentives to downsize it’s not the preferred option for most people.
-The survey referenced above found that the majority of retirees surveyed do not intend to downsize and, in the main, planned to remain in their home for the rest of their lives.
+The survey referenced above found that the majority of retirees surveyed do not intend to downsize and, in the main, planned to modify their own environment and remain in their home for the rest of their lives.